Probing the Star Formation Main Sequence down to 10$^{7} M_\odot$ at $1 < z < 9$: Summary and conclusions

-In this work, we combined pre-JWST surveys (i.e., CANDELS, COSMOS2020, and SHARDS/CANDELS FAINT) with JWST surveys (i.e., CEERS, JADES, CANUCS, and UNCOVER) to examine the evolution of the Main Sequence at $1 \leq z \leq 9$.
-This comprehensive sample allowed us to explore this scaling relation across a broad range of stellar masses and star formation rates, providing insights into the inflection points that reflect the transition between the different mass regimes.
+In this work, we combined pre-JWST surveys (i.e., CANDELS, COSMOS2020, and SHARDS/CANDELS FAINT) with JWST surveys (i.e., CEERS, JADES, CANUCS, and UNCOVER) to examine the evolution of the main sequence at ${1 \leq z \leq 9}$.
+This comprehensive sample allowed us to explore this scaling relation across a broad range of stellar masses and SFRs, providing insights into the inflection points that reflect the transition between the different mass regimes.

-The sample, made up of 755,196 sources, was refitted to obtain consistent SFRs and $M_\star$ using the \texttt{Dense Basis} code and a unified configuration to avoid biases, choosing a non-parametric SFH setting.
-This data set allowed us to reach down to $10^{7.6}\,M_\odot$ at $z = 1$ ($10^{8.8}\,M_\odot$ at $z = 9$) with an 80\% $M_\star$ completeness, providing the means to investigate the Main Sequence in the low-$M_\star$ regime up to $z\sim5$ and in general up to $z\sim9$.
-Below the $M_\star$ and SFR limits (which must be imposed simultaneously) and towards higher $z$, we are more susceptible to being biased towards highly star-forming galaxies in a burst phase, while not being able to select the dormant or latent population of low-$M_\star$ galaxies.
-Conclusions regarding the Main Sequence's behavior or burstiness should be considered with caution until we can actually probe the complex SFR path traversed by low-$M_\star$ galaxies.
+The sample, made up of 755,196 sources, was refit to obtain consistent SFRs and $M_\star$ using the \texttt{Dense Basis} code and a unified configuration to avoid biases, choosing a nonparametric SFH setting.
+This dataset allowed us to reach down to $10^{7.6}\,M_\odot$ at $z = 1$ ($10^{8.8}\,M_\odot$ at $z = 9$) with an 80\% $M_\star$ completeness, providing the means to investigate the main sequence in the low-$M_\star$ regime up to $z\sim5$ and in general up to $z\sim9$.
+Below the $M_\star$ and SFR limits (which must be imposed simultaneously) and toward higher $z$, we are more susceptible to being biased toward highly star-forming galaxies in a burst phase, while unable to select the dormant or latent population of low-$M_\star$ galaxies.
+Conclusions regarding the main sequence's behavior or burstiness should be considered with caution until we can actually probe the complex SFR path traversed by low-$M_\star$ galaxies.

-The MS slopes and scatter we obtain are compatible with canonical values found in the literature up to $z\sim5$ ($\sim0.7-0.8$).
+The MS slopes and scatter we obtain are compatible with canonical values found in the literature up to $z\sim5$ ($\beta\sim0.7-0.8$, $\epsilon\sim0.2-0.3$ dex).
 When dividing the $M_\star$ range to focus on low-$M_\star$ sources, we can detect hints of a steepening of the MS slope.
 This effect is subtle when considering the asymmetric nature of uncertainties in this mass regime.
 The steepening starts at $\sim10^{9.5}\,M_\odot$, independently of redshift, which could be reflecting a critical value above which a stable disk finally assembles in galaxies.
-Below that mass, galaxies would be increasingly burstier and more stochastic, and likely undergo long periods of latency below the Main Sequence.
-Extending this study towards lower $M_\star$ while achieving completeness is a complex task that requires capturing galaxies in such dormant stages.
+Below that mass, galaxies would be increasingly burstier and more stochastic, and likely undergo long periods of latency below the main sequence.
+Extending this study toward lower $M_\star$ while achieving completeness is a complex task that requires capturing galaxies in such dormant stages.